In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Up to 5 Beverages at the Touch of a Button

-Produce espresso coffee, espresso coffee lungo, coffee, americano, and hot water at the touch of a button.
+Produce espresso coffee, espresso lungo, coffee, americano, and hot water at the touch of a button.

 Professional Steam Wand

-Relive the authentic traditional Gaggia barista tradition and love great milk texture with the traditional and professional stainless steel steam wand.
+Relive the authentic traditional Gaggia barista tradition and enjoy fantastic milk texture with the traditional and professional stainless steel steam wand.

 Thanks to the length and shape, this wand can be used with a wide range of different milk jugs, and milk volumes, and will likewise dispense hot water for teas and infusions.